 Invertebrates such as mollusks and crustaceans that are found here include: Synus cymba, Nassarius gayi, Littorina peruviana, Argopectenpurpuratus, Epatus chilensis, Ocypodegaudichaudii, Pagurus edwardssi, etc.

-The reptile species found in the bay include the gekko (Phyllodactylus angustidigitus), the Peruvian lizard (Microlophus peruvianus), the black turtle (Chelonia agassizii), the leatherback turtle (Dermochelys coriacea), among others.
+The reptile species found in the bay include the gecko (Phyllodactylus angustidigitus), the Peruvian lizard (Microlophus peruvianus), the black turtle (Chelonia agassizii), the leatherback turtle (Dermochelys coriacea), among others.

 In regards to marine mammals, two species of sea lions stand out: the fine (Arctophoca australis) and the chusco (Otaria flavescens).
 In the mustelid family, a species of carnivore found here is the sea otter or chingungo (Lontra felina).